AdobeDocs/app-builder/src/pages/guides/index.md

 ### Webpack

 App Builder uses Webpack for bundling I/O Runtime action code.
-See [here](/guides/webpack-configuration) for an overview on configuring Webpack.
+See [here](/guides/webpack-configuration) for an overview on webpack configuration.